desihub/imaginglss/docs/datapipeline.rst

 Usage: Data Pipeline
 ====================

-The primary usage of ImagingLSS is to produce Large scale structure catalogue.
+The primary usage of ImagingLSS is to produce large scale structure catalogues.
-In this section we document the data pipeline.
-Three steps:
+In this section, we document the data pipeline.
+There are three steps:

 - Building the cache
 - Generating the object catalogue
 - Generating the random sampling of the mask

-We will cover them in the next sections.
+We will cover them in the following sections.

 Building the Cache
 ------------------
-Before start using imaginglss, it is crucial to build the catalogue cache.
+Before we start using ImagingLSS, it is crucial to build the catalogue cache.

 .. attention::